975 Tax Certificate

 The lowest price reached by a security or index during the day.

-This is an additional level of security for your TD account online.
-The dealing password is required when trading, withdrawing or moving funds and when changing certain preferences.
+This is an additional level of security for your online account.
+Your dealing password is required when trading, withdrawing or moving funds and when changing certain preferences.
 The dealing password can be turned off for placing equity and foreign exchange orders but is still required for other functions.

 A type of long-term bond (loan) taken out by a company, which it agrees to repay at a specified future date.
 This is usually secured against specific assets (mortgage debentures) or through a floating charge on the firm’s assets.